myriel-io/vectorsearch/docs/posts/gpt-is-dead.md

 ![chain-of-thought](/img/gpt-is-dead/chain-of-thought.png)

-### Yes - it does pass the “strawberry” question.
+## Yes - it does pass the “strawberry” question.

 *No - it isn’t as consistent across all domains.
 In practice - it isn't perfect.*

 All of this checks out with the average user experience reported on [r/LocalLlama](https://www.reddit.com/r/LocalLLaMA/comments/1i2y810/is_deepseek_v3_overhyped/), where DeepSeek-V3 is a major source of hype.

+!!! note "Recoil42, a top commenter on this subreddit"

-> *The catch is cost.
+    *The catch is cost.
 Deepseek offers maybe 75% of the performance as Sonnet but at a very small fraction of the cost.
 It was trained at a very small fraction of the cost, and asks users for a small fraction of the cost.
 That's why it's in a league of its own.
 I used Cline last night and maybe thirty minutes of casual coding clocked me 1.50 dollars.
 Two hours of DeepSeek usage clocked me maybe 15 cents.
 It's not even close.*

->
->
-> *Sonnet is better.
+    *Sonnet is better.
 Definitely, concretely better.
 It solves problems for me that leave DeepSeek spinning in circles.
 But the cost-efficiency of DeepSeek is a crazy eyebrow-raiser — it is cheap enough to be effectively used unmetered for most people.*

->
-> *These days I default to DeepSeek and only tag Sonnet into the ring when a problem is particularly difficult to solve.
+    *These days I default to DeepSeek and only tag Sonnet into the ring when a problem is particularly difficult to solve.
 For writing boilerplate, doing basic lookup, and writing simple functions — DeepSeek is unmatched.*
->
-> — Recoil42, a top commenter on this subreddit
->

-### The general-purpose LLM for enterprises
+## The general-purpose LLM for enterprises

 In Qdrant's first year of selling Enterprise services, we discovered the importance of open-source in business.